-According to the most recent online business statistics, 2022 may be the best year to start an online business (or start thinking about one side business).
+According to the most recent online business statistics, 2023 may be the best year to start an online business (or start thinking about one side of business).
 Since the COVID-19 pandemic, the volume of online sales of both products and services has increased dramatically.

 So, if you've been thinking about becoming an entrepreneur for a while, now is the time to take action!

 How to Launch an Online Business in 7 Easy Steps

 Our mind dislikes lofty objectives.
 It's a natural ‘defect.'
 However, it prefers paced step-by-step instructions.

 In this guide, we'll break down the entire process of starting an online business into simple recommendations.

 So that when you're finished, you'll know how to generate a viable online business idea and turn it into a full-fledged, growth-oriented enterprise.

 First and foremost, you must identify your business niche and then narrow it down to one online business idea.

 How do you do that when your mind is racing with too few (or too many) ideas?

 - Do you have any skills that you can monetize?
 Or are you open to new experiences?
 Consider website development.